 If you can, leave as early in the day as possible and preferably early in the week as many agencies who can help may only be open during office hours and not at weekends

-It is never a good idea to become homeless and the council’s priority is always to help you to avoid it..
+It is never a good idea to become homeless but should you find yourself in that situation, the council’s priority is always to help you to avoid it.

 If you are under 18 and being asked to leave your family home, your first contact point at the council is the Social Services Department.
 They will work jointly with the Housing Solutions Team to help you and your family to resolve problems and disputes.
 Wherever it is safe and possible, they will visit your home to talk to your family about what support can be offered to stop you from becoming homeless.